 - foam brush

 - blue crayon

 Then take your cotton balls and glue them to wear you put all your circles.
-After that you are done and end up with one very proud child like I did.
-Sawyer thought this was such a fun project and LOVED how it turned out!
+After that, you are done and end up with one very proud child like I did.
+Sawyer thought his umbrella preschool craft was such a fun project and LOVED how it turned out!